 Notes: Do Visibility toolbar > 'Show Model in Mechanism' to view the Ball.
 Typically, make the radius symbol of the Ball-Joint to be 1.25 <> 1.4x the symbol for the radius of the Connecting-Part.

-The symbol of the Ball-Joint will move from the Mechanism-Plane.
+When you edit Ball-Offset, the Ball-Joint will move from the Mechanism-Plane.

 Why do you need this parameter?
 See Ball-Joint configurations